Philosophy Curriculum

-Presently, the adult world is floundering in many serious respects on account of an absence of such understanding and lack of integration of timeless fundamental principles.
-The new intellectuals will be those who not only want a better life for themselves and others, but also use the process of noncontradictory identification to achieve it.
-Advances in the humanities will bring about even more astounding and enriching changes than advances in the physical sciences (both theoretical and applied) have brought to high-tech fields in recent times.
-We need to develop an expansive and inspiring vision of what is possible for humans and civilization.
+Presently, the adult world is floundering in many serious respects on account of an absence of such understanding and lack of integration of fundamental principles.
+The new intellectuals are those who seek better lives for themselves and others, while using the philosophical process of noncontradictory identification and the psychological process of nonviolent communication, which is clear, compassionate, and connected.
+Advances in the humanities can foster even more astounding and enriching changes than advances in the physical sciences (both theoretical and applied) have brought to high-tech fields in recent times.
+Coherent philosophy is indispensable for developing an expansive and inspiring vision of what’s possible for humans and civilization.

 As Ayn Rand noted, philosophy can be divided into five conceptual branches:

-In this program discussions and debates will delve extensively into all these branches.
-Since the branches are interconnected, all will inevitably be covered in detail.
-An historical overview of philosophy allows us to put modern-day views into coherent perspective.
-The arguments and counterarguments that have persisted through the centuries need to be inspected.
-With this in mind, jump to explore some of the many philosophical topics covered (with short descriptions) provided below.
+In this program discussions will delve extensively into all of them, given their interconnectedness.
+An historical overview of philosophy allows us to put modern-day views into understandable perspective.
+The arguments and counterarguments that have persisted for millennia need to be inspected.
+With this in mind, many philosophical topics will be covered, many of which are noted below with some unconventional descriptions that serve as points for further discussion.

-New topics and even learning methods will likely arise both inside and outside group sessions.
-Additionally, research and writing can certainly assist in becoming more versed, articulate, and critical-minded.
-Such activities aren’t required, of course.
-They naturally happen as persons interact and explore subjects and write and speak about them.
-Each learner will also have the support of everyone involved.
+New topics and even learning methods will likely arise as well, both inside and outside group sessions.
+Of course, reading, research, and writing can assist in becoming more versed, articulate, and more inquisitive.
+Such activities naturally happen as persons interact and explore topics, and the group supports everyone involved to ensure an exceptional learning process, with the guide keeping track of a comprehensible context.

 Metaphysics

 Metaphysics deals with the nature of nature, the underlying aspects of reality.
 While physics deals with describing and modeling the physical and energetic processes of nature, metaphysics deals with the nature of these processes in relation to an overall understanding of reality.
-Philosophy picks up where science leaves off in this regard.
+So, philosophy lays a foundation of premises from which science investigates.

 An objective metaphysics means that reality exists apart from any consciousness perceiving it.
 Consciousness is of course a distinctive part of reality, arising from a neural system that identifies and integrates its environment.
-We call it “consciousness” because it is qualitatively different than what it observes via the senses.
+We call it “consciousness” because it’s qualitatively different than what it observes via the senses.

-Understanding an objective metaphysics, as opposed to a subjective, relative, social, or mystical (i.e., supernatural) one, enables us to ground ourselves in a realistic view of the world.
-Identity, Causality, and Non-Contradiction are the axiomatic laws underlying everything.
-So, one big task for humans (including quantum physicists) is to interpret experiences and observations in light of them.
+Understanding an objective metaphysics, as opposed to a subjective, relative, social, or mystical one (i.e., supernatural), enables us to ground ourselves in a realistic view of the world.
+Identity, Causality, and Non-Contradiction are the metaphysical laws underlying and involved in everything.
+So, one big task for humans (including quantum physicists) is to interpret experiences and observations in light of these axioms.

 Epistemology